ChandruSivasankar/ChandruSivasankar/README.md

 - 👋 Hi, I’m Chandru Sivasankar
-- 👀 I’m interested in Cloud, Solution Architecture and AI
+- 👀 Automation and AI Solution Architecture
-- 💞️ I’m looking to collaborate on AWS and Cloud solutions
+- 💞️ I’m looking to collaborate on AWS and Azure Cloud solutions

 <!---